UFO (British TV series): Compilation films

-In 1986-1987, Channel 5 released a seven-volume VHS collection of episodes (volumes 2-7), preceded by the compilation film Invasion: UFO (volume 1), while a similar series was later released by ITC in 1993.
+Home media

-DVD release
+In 1986–1987, Channel 5 released a seven-volume VHS collection of episodes (volumes 2–7), preceded by the compilation film Invasion: UFO (volume 1), while a similar series was later released by ITC in 1993.

 The complete series was released on DVD in the UK and in North America in 2002 and in Australia in 2007.
 Bonus features include a commentary by Gerry Anderson on the pilot episode "Identified", and an actor's commentary by Ed Bishop on the episode "Sub-Smash".
 There are also deleted scenes, stills and publicity artwork.

 In 2002, A&E Home Entertainment, under licence from Carlton International Media Limited released the complete series on Region 1 (US/North America) DVD.